15 Lovely Things to Do in Paris, France on Your Vacation + Travel Tips

 Photo Credit: Alexandrea Sumuel

-The Eiffel Tower, lovingly known as the Iron lady, was built in two years, from 1887 – 1889; she’s over 135 years old!
+The Eiffel Tower, lovingly known as the Iron Lady, was built in two years, from 1887 to 1889; she’s over 135 years old!
 She has 1,665 steps that, unfortunately to my adventure seekers, you can only climb from the bottom to the second floor.
 Otherwise, you’ll take a lift.

 You can buy tickets to access the second floor or the top.
 Either way, you’ll gain beautiful views of the city of lights.
 If you’re on a budget and don’t want to pay to visit the Eiffel Tower, don’t worry.
 You can see her beauty from all around the city!